Jonathan Powell (civil servant)

-Jonathan Nicholas Powell (born 14 August 1956) is a British civil servant and diplomat who has served as the UK National Security Advisor (NSA) under Keir Starmer since 2024.
+Jonathan Nicholas Powell (born 14 August 1956) is a British civil servant and former diplomat who has served as the UK National Security Adviser (NSA) under Keir Starmer since 2024, and under Andy Burnham since 2026.
 He previously served as Downing Street Chief of Staff from 1997 to 2007 under Tony Blair.
 During this period Powell was also the chief British negotiator in the Northern Ireland peace process.

 In 2007, Powell joined Morgan Stanley as a full-time senior managing director of its investment banking division.
 He runs the charity Inter Mediate, which works on armed conflicts around the world.
 In 2014, David Cameron appointed Powell to be the UK's special envoy to Libya.

 In 2024, UK Prime Minister Keir Starmer appointed Powell as a special envoy to resolve the Chagos Archipelago sovereignty dispute.
-Following the resolution of the dispute with the UK giving up all claims on the archipelago, he was appointed by Prime Minister Starmer to serve as the UK National Security Adviser.
+Following the signing of an agreement in May 2025 in which the UK ceded sovereignty of the Chagos Archipelago to Mauritius while retaining a 99-year lease on the Diego Garcia military base he was appointed by Prime Minister Starmer to serve as the UK National Security Adviser.

 Early life and education

 Powell is the son of Air Vice-Marshal John Frederick Powell.
-He has three brothers: Charles Powell, Baron Powell of Bayswater, who was foreign policy advisor to former Prime Minister Margaret Thatcher; Sir Christopher Powell, a former advertising executive (Labour Party's advertising agency from 1972 to 1997.); and Roderick.
+He has three brothers: Charles Powell, Baron Powell of Bayswater, who was foreign policy adviser to former Prime Minister Margaret Thatcher; Sir Christopher Powell, a former advertising executive (in the Labour Party's advertising agency from 1972 to 1997); and Roderick.
 Although Powell pronounces the family name in the conventional manner (to rhyme with 'towel'), Charles pronounces it as 'pole'.

 Powell was educated at the Cathedral Choir School, Canterbury, and the King's School, Canterbury.
-He took a 2.1 in history from University College, Oxford; was a postgrad at the University of Pennsylvania.
+He took a 2:1 in history from University College, Oxford; was a postgraduate at the University of Pennsylvania.
 He then worked for the BBC as a journalist and Granada TV before joining the Foreign Office in 1979.